Coolio's Rules

-Coolio's Rules is a reality TV show on MuchMore about Coolio and his family produced by Oxygen Studios.
+Coolio's Rules was a reality TV show on MuchMore about Coolio and his family produced by Oxygen Studios.
 Coolio's Rules focuses on Coolio and his family, living in Los Angeles, California.
 The master rapper tries to balance being a musician, a bachelor looking for love, an entrepreneurial caterer, and a single parent raising four teenagers.
-The series premiered October 28, 2008 and lasted 6 episodes.
+The series premiered October 28, 2008, and lasted 6 episodes.